 Miguel Diaz-Canel and Medvedev plan to conduct discussions on furthering bilateral cooperation in investment, trade, transportation, industry, agriculture, among other items.

 The Cuban President will also meet with Russian President, Vladimir Putin.
 The two presidents will focus on the prospects for strengthening the Russia-Cuba strategic partnership and prime issues on the international agenda.

 While in Russia, President Diaz-Canel will also meet with business people from various sectors and Cuban residents of the cities.

 Over the past several years, the Cuba-Russia relationship has experienced significant growth.
 Top officials from both nations have exchanged a multitude of official visits, the most recent by Dmitry Medvedev in October and Foreign Minister Sergey Lavrov in July.

 Russian tourism to Cuba is on the rise and is viewed as a very promising investment for Russians.

 Bilateral talks have focused on the expansion of military-technical cooperation, joint oil exploration and production, and biotechnology cooperation.

 Trade figures between the two countries are rising rapidly.
-Russian exports to the Island amount to $372.7 M, but the country’s imports only amount to $15.2 M. There is a mutual interest in increasing Cuba’s exports to the Russian market.
+Russian exports to the Island amount to $372.7 million, but the country’s imports only amount to $15.2 million.
+There is a mutual interest in increasing Cuba’s exports to the Russian market.